dewaka/dewaka.github.io/_posts/2019-12-31-notable-discoveries-in-2019.md

   and [Red Bird](https://www.goodreads.com/book/show/2282485.Red_Bird) contaied some of the favourite poems by her.
 - [Native Guard](https://www.goodreads.com/book/show/1857675.Native_Guard) -
-  Another stellar poetry collection which left a mark in mind.
+  Another stellar poetry collection which left a mark in my mind, especially to learn about a dark period in American history, as in the titular poem of the collection.
 - [Delights and
   Shadows](https://www.goodreads.com/book/show/239229.Delights_and_Shadows) -
   One of the best books of poetry I've read this year.
-Definitely need to read a couple of times more!
+Definitely worth reading a couple of times more!
 - [The Selected Poems of Donald Hall](https://www.goodreads.com/book/show/23719372-the-selected-poems-of-donald-hall) -
   Some heartwrenching poems on loss.
 Poems on nature and the craft of poetry